The Truncated 16-cell

 These cells appear to be distorted truncated tetrahedra; this is due to the foreshortening by the parallel projection.
 In 4D, they are perfectly uniform truncated tetrahedra.
 The following image shows all 8 of these cells together:

 Together with the nearest octahedron, these 9 cells lie on the near side of the truncated 16-cell, its “equator”.
 The next layer of cells lie on the “equator” of the truncated 16-cell.
 These are shown next:

-These 6 cells appear flattened as squares because they are being viewed from a 90° angle.
+These 6 cells appear flattened as squares because they are seen at a 90° angle.
 In reality, they are perfectly regular octahedra.